-It's a pleasure to introduce our first correspondence card set, just in time for holiday gift-giving.
+It's a pleasure to introduce this correspondence card set, the first of many more to come.
 We've had countless requests over the years to translate our original watercolor calendar illustrations into stationery, and as the pandemic prevented us from producing a calendar this year, it seemed like the perfect time to take on this new endeavor.
 After all, connecting with friends and family through hand-written notes is more welcome than ever.

 This handsome custom-designed folio includes 10 luxuriously double-thick 100% cotton correspondence cards with fine envelopes lined in midnight blue.
 Each card is topped with a jewel-like motif from our library of original watercolor illustrations by Erika Stefanutti, and this first series features paintings of five of our favorite treasures from decorative arts history: